MartinStokroos/TrueRMS/README.md

 # True RMS Library for Arduino
 This repository contains the *TrueRMS* C++ library for Arduino.
-With this library it is possible to calculate the average value and the *rms* (root mean square) or *effective* value of a signal.
-With this library it is also possible to calculate the (vector)power from both, voltage and current signals.
-The voltage and the voltage representation of a current, can be measured with the ADC of the Arduino by using appropriate input circuitry for scaling the measured quantities down to within the 0-5V range to be compliant with the Arduino ADC inputs.
+With this library it is possible to calculate the *average* value and the *rms* (root mean square) or *effective* value of a signal.
+With this library it is also possible to calculate the *(vector)power*, from both, voltage and current signals.
+The voltage and the voltage representation of a current, can be measured with the ADC of the Arduino by using appropriate input circuitry for scaling the measured quantities down to within the 0-5V compliant ADC input voltage range.
 The provided solution uses a simple method for scaling the units.
 The user only has to define the full scale peak-to-peak value of the ac input signal(s).
 This library is easy portable to other platforms.

 ## Function